HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 602-280-9002

 The length of treatment depends on the nature, the severity, and the extent of the emotional wounds that have afflicted you – and those criteria in turn affect the strength of your resistance to change, which in turn affects the length of treatment.
 Because I work collaboratively with my clients, I do offer short-term and longer-term psychotherapy methods based on your goals and history, so that you may receive a personalized approach.

-Additionally, although I offer spiritual counsels as guidance to some of my Catholic, Christian, and other clients who are seeking God, it’s been my experience that most don’t actually desire the narrow road.
+Additionally, although I offer spiritual counsels as guidance to some of my Catholic, Christian, and other clients who are seeking God, it’s been my experience that most don’t actually, desire the narrow road.
 So, my policy is to offer you what you desire and to help you overcome your obstructions, to the extent that you are willing to participate.
-I advise you to read more about spiritual counseling if you believe that you are ready to participate in the hard work necessary to heal according to the Catholic mystic tradition,
+I advise you to read more about spiritual counseling if you believe that you are ready to participate in the hard work necessary to heal according to the Catholic mystic tradition.
+Do not be afraid.
+Forgiveness is freedom from suffering.

 It is normal to feel concerned about privacy and even receiving a diagnosis, as these can affect your ability to trust and your Constitutional and civil rights.
 This is why it is important that you seek help from a professional who understands these risks and will do whatever is within his or her limits to educate and protect you.

-If you still have questions or concerns on this matter, it’s good to talk about these in the first consultation and ongoing rather than let it get to that point.
+Our relationship is based on you learning how to trust.
+If you still have questions or concerns on this matter, it’s good to talk about these in the first consultation and ongoing rather than let it get to that point where I am required to break confidentiality

 Yes.
 I use a number of different methods that I have found to be effective in providing psychotherapy and counseling, which I teach to clients in session so that they can use these techniques during session and in their daily lives.
 Trauma-informed techniques to help clients learn how to respond to ‘danger’ signals from the brain are very important.
 The integration of Sacred Scripture, Catholic mysticism, and the teachings of the Catholic Church, are also often important for many of my clients, which I may offer guidance if it’s an area that I have knowledge or experience.